Payment Flows: levelling up the insurance industry

 This serves nobody.
 Customer acquisition costs and churn are some of the highest in any industry.
 And, because large numbers of consumers switch every year to get better value, it's hard to build up enough data to deliver a better service.

-Having access to real-time data eliminates or reduces many of these risks.
 Claims adjusters can instantly see whether a claimant is current on their premiums.
 Even better, you can adjust customers' premiums based on their latest claims data, instead of having to average it out based on outdated information.

 Levelling up: offering insurance customers more value through a wider financial ecosystem

 Payment Flows is also part of Solaris' wider ecosystem of APIs.
-So, alongside fairer pricing, insurers can offer customers more value through complementary financial services products such as bank accounts and cards.
-Embedded financial services can help insurers stand out and build stronger customer relationships, because they create more opportunities for interaction.
+So, alongside fairer pricing, insurers can offer customers more value through complementary financial services products such as bank accounts and payment cards.

 The customer doesn't deal with the insurer only at renewal time or when making a claim.
-If they have a branded card, for instance, the insurer is front of mind on a day-to-day basis: when buying groceries, shopping online, getting a take-away coffee, or even sending money to a family member or friend.
+If they have a co-branded payment card, for instance, the insurer is front of mind on a day-to-day basis: when buying groceries, shopping online, getting a take-away coffee, or even sending money to a family member or friend.

 They're also a way to give customers more value through rewards and other perks.
+And with Solaris' issuing model insurers earn part of the interchange fees on every card transaction, creating a new revenue stream.

 Most significantly, embedded financial services products give you a much broader data-set to work with — not just the customer's personal history, how much they've paid, and how much they've claimed, but also their broader purchase history.